Abridged Science for High School Students

 Description

-Abridged Science for High School Students, Volume I is a general science book that provides a concise discussion of wide array of scientific topics.
-The book is designed to supplement integrated science courses.
+Abridged Science for High School Students, Volume II is a general science book that provides a concise discussion of wide array of scientific topics.
+This is volume sets out to continue where the first volume left off by covering Chapters 22 to 49.
 The contents of the text cover a wide variety of scientific disciplines and are not structured in any way.
-The coverage of the book includes discussions on matter, heat, weather, gravity, time, and evolution.
+The coverage of the book includes discussions on vertebrates and invertebrates, solar system, evolution, electromagnetism, the Earth, the moon, energy, and classification of organisms.
 The book will be of great interest to anyone who wants to have access to a wide variety of scientific disciplines in one publication.

 Table of Contents